The integration of variable generation and storage into electricity capacity markets: Example

 \section{Example}

-In this section we present a detailed example of energy storage and firm capacity competing in a capacity market auction, and designed to illustrate most of the theory of the present paper.
-In particular, we are concerned to show how to value correctly the contribution of individual stores within a market to which storage makes a significant contribution.
-The dimensions of the example correspond approximately to those of the current GB electricity system, except that we allow more storage than is currently present in that system.
-The objective within the example is that of choosing at minimum cost a set of resources~$\R$ to meet a given EEU reliability standard.
-We take this to be 2746~MWh per year, as this corresponds to an LOLE of approximately 3 hours per year (the GB standard) for generation and demand broadly comparable to the current GB system.
+We present a detailed example of energy storage and firm capacity competing in a capacity market and designed to illustrate most of the theory of the present paper.
+The dimensions of the example correspond approximately to those of the current GB electricity system, except that we allow more storage than is currently present.
+The example illustrates how to value the contribution of individual stores within a market to which storage makes a significant contribution, so as to ensure the optimal operation of this market.
+It does not include variable generation, which does not currently participate in the GB capacity market; however, we emphasise that variable generation may be handled and valued in exactly the same way as illustrated here for storage.
+Since substantial storage is involved, we take as our objective that of choosing at minimum cost a set of resources~$\R$ to meet a given EEU reliability standard (see Sections~\ref{sec:risk-metrics} and \ref{sec:economic-approaches}).
+We take this to be 2746~MWh per year, as in the current GB system with relatively little storage this corresponds to an LOLE of approximately 3 hours per year (the current GB standard).